ridhwan2/dx11-hook/README.md

 You should have a `.dll` (dynamic link library) produced, use a dll injector to execute the code into a process, this should render a menu, by default it's toggleable with the `DEL` key and and uninjectable with the pre-coded button.

-If your menu isn't appearing make sure that the game that you are injecting is actually using dx11, if the menu is alawys semi-transparent make sure that you are on "windowed fullscreen".
-Otherwise it could be an injection issue.
+If your menu isn't appearing make sure that the game that you are injecting is actually using dx11, if the menu is semi-transparent make sure that you are on "Windowed Fullscreen".

 To interact and change the GUI to what suits you best locate [this](https://github.com/ridhwan2/dx11-hook/blob/main/main.cpp#L81) section of the code, (you may have to scroll a little)

- - [x] I understand that the result of my actions is not the fault of the owner of this repository

 ## Credits
 - [kiero](https://github.com/Rebzzel/kiero)
 - [imgui](https://github.com/ocornut/imgui)

-## License
+## Misc

 > [MIT](https://opensource.org/license/mit/) 2023 Ridhwan
 >
 > Some parts of the software may be coded by other people (see credits)

+>  - [x] I understand that unauthorized DLL injection can result in game bans and/or penalties.